 - When we get there we have to buy tickets to get in.
 This won't take more than two or three minutes and then we can go through to the changing rooms.

-- The changing rooms can be noisy but we will sit down to relax a for a minute before we get changed.
+- The changing rooms can be noisy but we will sit down to relax for a minutes before we get changed.

 - While I put our clothes and bags in the lockers you can sit down and wait quietly for me.
 This will only take a minute.